 In addition to the original WooCommerce Table Rate Shipping plugin, there are many imitators of the same name available.
 These may be cheaper but you should check first whether they offer the same range of features and support.
 My advice is to purchase the original plugin.

-With Advanced Flat Rate Shipping there is also a free solution out there.
-You can use this free alternative to set special shipping costs per product, or for individual categories and countries.
+With Advanced Flat Rate Shipping there is also a free solution.
+With it you can also set special shipping costs per product, or for individual categories and countries.

-You just want to make the option "free shipping" in WooCommerce subject to certain conditions?
-For example, depending on the products, the quantity, the weight, the dimensions, the shopping basket total or the WordPress user role?
-Then WooCommerce Advanced Free Shipping could be the right thing for you.
-This plugin is perfect for when you don't usually charge shipping costs and customers then order very large or particularly heavy goods.
+You just want to link the option "free shipping" in WooCommerce to certain conditions?
+For example, depending on the products, the quantity, the weight, the dimensions, the cart total or the WordPress user role?
+Then WooCommerce Advanced Free Shipping might be right for you.
+The Plugin is especially ideal if some customers order very bulky or heavy goods, while you normally do not charge shipping fees.

 In the European Union, there are numerous legal requirements you need to consider for WooCommerce, particularly in Germany and Austria.
 One wrong setting and you face the quite realistic risk of a legal warning - from competitors, competition associations or authorities.
 This applies especially if: